More Arithmetic Lessons

 Free Math Worksheets

-The following table gives the Formulas for Simple Interest, Compound Interest, Continuously Compounded Interest.
+The following table gives the Formulas for Simple Interest, Compound Interest, and Continuously Compounded Interest.
 Scroll down the page for more examples and solutions.

 When you deposit money in a bank, the bank usually pays you for the use of your money.
 When you take out a loan from a bank, you have to pay the bank for the use of their money.
 In both cases, the money paid is called the interest